Graphegon/pygraphblas/README.md

 While it is my goal to make it so that pygraphblas works with any GraphBLAS implementation, it currently only works with SuiteSparse v3.0.1.
-SuiteSparse provides several "extension" features pre-packaged objects that are very useful for pygraphblas.
+SuiteSparse provides several "extension" features and pre-packaged objects that are very useful for pygraphblas.
 If there is a GraphBLAS implementation you would like to see support for in pygraphblas, please consider sending me a pull request.